-This guide provides an overview of product features and related technologies.
-In addition, you will find articles on how to manage users, storage, security and more.
+This guide provides an overview of your configuration options.
+In addition, this guide includes articles on how to manage users, storage, security, and more.

 - Adding Storage